(1) Basic framework of activities

 cf. know-how about out-of-court dispute resolution, theories of appropriate compensation, etc.

 For example, if there are strategies that have contributed towards the prevention of disputes at an early stage, when employees suffer unclear health disorders outside work, there must be an analysis of their factors and whether they can be expanded.

 The issues that this Association will tackle for the time being

-（1）Legal system that encourages collaborative occupational health by various stakeholders
+（1）Legal system that encourages collaborative work health and safety by various stakeholders

 （2）Diverse and dense work destinations, possible health problems and legal regulations